ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/ipexplorer/preinstall.md

 ![Cortex-M7 Simulation results #center](images/m7_matrix-add.png)

 You can click `Show details` to get a deeper understanding of the data.
-We will return to this when custom software is used.
+You will return to this when custom software is used.

 You have successfully run an example application on simulated systems and compared results.
 The next step is to create your own example.